-At CDD-Ghana, our mission is to promote and deepen democratic consolidation, good governance, and inclusive growth and development.
+At CDD-Ghana, we work to promote and strengthen democracy, good governance, and inclusive development in Ghana and the rest of Africa.

 Our Work